pythtb/pythtb/docs/source/index.md

 (_pythtb_mainpage)=
 # Python Tight Binding (PythTB)

-PythTB is a pure-Python toolbox for building and analyzing tight-binding models.
-With a few lines of code, you can define lattices, assign hopping parameters, diagonalize the Hamiltonians on custom meshes, plot band structures, and evaluate quantum-geometry objects such as Berry phases, curvatures, and Chern numbers.
-The package also reads Wannier90 output so you can work directly with Wannierized models coming from first-principles calculations.
+PythTB is a Python library for constructing and analyzing tight-binding models, built for modern topological band theory applications.
+It provides a streamlined path from model specification to physical interpretation, making it useful for both learning electronic structure and conducting research-level studies.
+With only a few lines of code, you can define lattice models, build tight-binding Hamiltonians, and compute electronic properties.

 ```{admonition} PythTB 2.0.0 Released!
 :class: important